 Enrolling for dental insurance can help protect you against unexpected dental expenses such as crowns or root canals.
-Your dental insurance coverage will also make it easier for you to keep up with regular cleanings, checkups and other preventative treatments.
+Your dental insurance plan will also make it easier for you to keep up with regular cleanings, checkups and other preventative treatments.
 All of which helps identify the need for a crown or root canal before they become a costly expense.
 Before you decide to enroll for a dental insurance plan, lets learn about a few terms you need to familiarize yourself with to become an informed buyer.

 Dental insurance works very similar to how Health Insurance works.
 A client pays an insurer a monthly premium towards a specific plan to receive coverage.
-The payment of the monthly premium allows the client the ability to receive regular checkups, cleanings, and Xrays.
+The payment of the monthly premium allows the client the ability to receive regular checkups, cleanings, and x-rays.
 Some of which will be applied towards their dental plans insurance deductible.
 Once your deductible is met, the dental insurance companies will step in and pay a percentage of the overall bill for various procedures like crowns, root canals, dentures, and braces.
-However, there are waiting periods associated with some of the bigger procedures.
+However, there are waiting periods associated for some of the bigger procedures.

-- How much is the monthly premium.
+- How much is the monthly premium?

 - What is the dentist network?
 Will I be able to stay with my current dentist or will I need to switch?